Power of Attorney Webinar Program

 • You feel alone and unprepared for needing care.

-• Working with the healthcare system has been challenging, and your care needs are not being met.
+• Working with the healthcare system has been challenging, and your care needs are unmet.

 • Looking for solutions to health problems makes you feel helpless or hopeless.